nilookiamari/ExamScanner/README.md

 <br/><br/>

 <b>3.
 Next Topic:</b>
-The user enters the topic related to the next question in the exam.
+The user enters the topic corresponding to each question in the exam.
 <br/><br/>

 <b>4.
 Finalize:</b>